gorgona, Panama

 When we asked people about industries and career opportunities in gorgona, they reponded:

 "In Gorgona, Panama, foreigners often find employment in the tourism industry, working in roles such as tour guides, hotel staff, or restaurant workers.
 Some also work in real estate, helping other expats find homes or investment properties.
 Others may find work as English teachers or tutors, given the demand for English language skills in the area.
-Additionally, some foreigners may work remotely in various fields such as IT, consulting, or writing, taking advantage of the country's favorable climate and lifestyle," remarked one expat living in gorgona, Panama.
+Additionally, some foreigners may work remotely in various fields such as IT, consulting, or writing, taking advantage of the country's favorable climate and lifestyle," wrote a member in gorgona.

 What is life like in gorgona?